-Phil started PC Trask in 2005 with an idea: Innovative and game-changing environmental solutions are possible if you envision success, reject failure, and apply diligence.
+Phil started PC Trask with the idea that innovative and game-changing environmental solutions are possible if you envision success, reject failure, and apply diligence.
 This is exactly what Phil and his team strive to accomplish every day.
-Phil’s expertise is natural resource policy, planning, and management, particularly in salmon-related recovery efforts around the Pacific Northwest.
-Geographically, PC Trask calls the Columbia River estuary home, however, Phil and his staff work throughout Washington and Oregon on a spectrum of natural resource issues.
+Phil’s expertise in developing natural resource policy, recovery planning, and establishing regional restoration strategies have helped shape regional salmon-related recovery efforts over the past 25 years.

 Phil’s extensive experience prior to forming PC Trask, from the Washington Recreation and Conservation Office, Washington Department of Fish and Wildlife, the Washington Governor’s Salmon Recovery Office, and the Lower Columbia Fish Recovery Board provide an excellent foundation for his work today.
 When facing challenging natural resource issues, Phil enjoys seeking out opportunities where others see obstacles. ability to see solutions where others see obstacles.
 Phil holds a MA in Environmental Studies from The Evergreen State College.
 When not at work, Phil enjoys the outdoors, including fly fishing and scuba diving around the world.

 Natural Resource Planner

 Andy supports ecosystem restoration efforts through rigorous geospatial data analysis, accurate and aesthetically pleasing cartographic figures, and technical writing to accompany the data-driven products of PC Trask.
 He enjoys the critical thinking and active engagement required to successfully tackle complex projects.
 Andy’s diverse professional background working with local non-profits, state government agencies, applied research institutes, and private companies allows him to communicate results in a clear, thoughtful manner, no matter the client.